thorstenrie/ts-seedbox/README.md

 ## Quick Start with Example Scripts

-> Use the example scripts only in development environments.
-The scripts create directories and a non-root system user, therefore changes the system.
+> Use the example scripts only in a development environment.
+The scripts create directories and a non-root system user, therefore change the host system.

 > Most commands need root user rights, e.g., you can precede commands with `sudo`

+> It is recommended to check the scripts before executing them.

+1. Change your current directory to `example-scripts`

+        $ cd example-scripts

-1. Configure a new environment variable $TS_RT_CLIENT_HOME pointing to the directory where the downloaded files will be stored, e.g.,
+1. Configure a new environment variable `$TS_RT_CLIENT_HOME` pointing to the directory where the downloaded files will be stored, e.g.,

         $ export TS_RT_CLIENT_HOME=/srv/rtorrent